replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

 The optional `annotations` field shows an example of a conditional resource.
 In this case, the volume for postgres will be backed up when the enterprise user selects the postgres config value for a Kubernetes installer-created cluster (embedded cluster).

+The use of hooks is optional.
+If you use `pre` or `post` hooks, some of the fields in the arrays are optional.

 ```yaml
 apiVersion: velero.io/v1
 kind: Backup